 The Authority has also entered into a contract with Gannett Fleming to serve in the capacity of Owner’s Engineer.
 Gannett Fleming is a global infrastructure firm with more than 100 years of experience in planning, design, technology and construction management services.
 Gannett Fleming has been involved with the project since its beginning phases in 2014.
 In the capacity of Owner’s Engineer, they will oversee design and construction, consult with Authority Engineering Staff and act as an additional layer of Quality Control/Quality Assurance during the design and construction phases of the project.

-The design and permitting phase of the project is underway.
+The project is underway.
 There are a number of project components that will be undertaken on different timelines.
 The first phase of the Round Valley project includes grouting of the abutments at the North and South Dams as well as dredging of the Intake Channel at the South Dam.
-These two component projects will be undertaken in 2019.
+These two component projects will be undertaken between 2019 and early 2020.
 The second, and final, phase of the project involves rehabilitation of all three embankments (North Dam, South Dam, Dike) and installation of new drainage features within each.
-Site preparation work for this phase is anticipated in 2019 and construction dates have not yet been established.
+Site preparation work for this phase is anticipated in late 2019, with construction starting in early 2020.
 These improvements will allow for safe reservoir operation for future generations.

 To view detailed project updates please visit the

 First closure of Rt 629 (Grouting at North Dam)

 Grouting at the North Dam and South Dam